Dhanush-Raj1/Voice-Agent-Project/README.md

 👉 [Access the web app here](https://voice-agent-project-eszo.onrender.com)

 > [!NOTE]
 > The voice agent requires lot of computing power as a result the agent might be slow or takes time to reload/refresh.
+> For the best experience, please use **Google Chrome**, as the application has been tested and validated primarily on Chrome.
 > The initial load of the web app may take 1-2 minutes.
-Once loaded, refresh the page to ensure all features work correctly.

 > [!TIP]
 > For the best experience, please refer to the [Usage Guide](#-usage-guide) section below to learn how to navigate and use the web app effectively.